chapmanb/cloudbiolinux/README.md

 virtualbox itself.
 For more information, see the BioLinux [Vagrant documentation][doc], as well as the documentation on the [Vagrant website][v1].

-# Building an image from scratch using CloudBioLinux

-CloudBioLinux can be built for any virtualized platform, as long as the target VM is Linux, with an ssh command line.

 ## Amazon